Deep learning for classifying dynamical states from time series via recurrence plots: Methodology

 \subsection{Time series datasets}

 To generate the time series datasets, we simulate standard nonlinear dynamical systems as listed in Table~\ref{tab:dynamical_systems} using the RK45 integrator.
-By systematically varying the model parameters and initial conditions, we ensure a broad coverage of nonlinear behaviors.
-For instance, Chen 4D and Lorenz 4D systems are used to generate time series exhibiting chaotic, hyperchaotic, and periodic dynamics.
-We use the third system to generate time series that show quasi-periodic behavior.
+By systematically varying the model parameters and initial conditions, we ensure a broad coverage of dynamical behaviors.
+For instance, Chen 4D and Lorenz 4D systems are used to generate time series exhibiting chaotic, hyperchaotic, quasi-periodic, and periodic dynamics for choosing appropriate parameters.
+The Lorenz 3D system is used to generate an additional chaotic dataset.
+We use the generator circuit dynamics in Table~\ref{tab:dynamical_systems} to generate time series that show quasi-periodic behavior.
 For each simulated system, we use a single time series corresponding to the $x$ variable (see Fig. \ref{fig:pipeline}(a)).
-In addition, we generate noisy signals, of Gaussian white noise and red noise, using the algorithm descirbed by Timmer and Koenig\cite{timmerandkoenig}.
-We also produce additional noisy datasets by adding Gaussian noise to the state variables of the deterministic systems.
+In addition, we generate noisy signals of Gaussian white noise, pink noise, and red noise, using the algorithm described by Timmer and Koenig\cite{timmerandkoenig}.
+In the deterministic classes, we produce noisy datasets by adding Gaussian noise to the state variable $x$.
 The standard deviation of the noise is set as a fixed proportion of the original data, as described below:

 where \( \sigma_x \) denotes the standard deviation of the data \( x(t) \) obtained from the dynamical system, and \( \sigma_n \) denotes the standard deviation of noise.
-We normalize each dataset before using it to reconstruct the phase space and analyze recurrence features, as detailed in the following section.
+We normalize each dataset before using it to reconstruct the phase space trajectory and analyze recurrence features, as detailed in the following section.